ReginaMos/cv/README.md

 - **Invest Finanse Bank: junior-frontend developer, October 2024 - now**

-    As part of my work, I actively participate in the creation and refinement of various modules in the administrative panel on Vue 2.
-I developed a partner network module of 8 sections with integration with backend services via REST API.
-I participate in improving the work and redesigning the main website of the bank (www.infinbank.com), integrated with the Bitrix-24 system.
+    Redesigned and finalized key sections of the corporate website on the 1C-Bitrix platform.
+This has improved the usability and visual perception of the resource by customers.
+The layout was based on Figma layouts adaptively and cross-browser, and the interface was displayed correctly on all popular devices and browsers.

+    Optimized the loading of the partner network's page by implementing the SPA architecture and using lazy-loading, which significantly reduced the time of the first rendering and increased the overall performance of the interface.

+    Developed and implemented the partner network section in the administrative panel, which includes 8 subsections and a modal window system.
+This has significantly simplified the management of partner data and improved internal business processes.
+Implemented integration with back-end services via the REST API, ensuring stable operation of the client side and automation of a number of functions.

 - **Invest Finanse Bank: internship, frontend-developer, July - October 2024**